 The area to be covered by the floor shall be at least entire area of the lift well.

-3.1.5 Conditions for Working in the Well of the Lift used in Under-Construction-Building
+3.1.5 Conditions for Working in the Well of the Lift used in Under Construction Building

 Work in adjacent portions of a multiple well may be carried out provided 3.1.1 c) above is complied with.

-Hoisting of materials in any portion of the well of the Lift used in under-construction- building is prohibited except when the car is unoccupied and the mains switch is OFF.
+Hoisting of materials in any portion of the well of the Lift used in under construction building is prohibited except when the car is unoccupied and the mains switch is OFF.

 Hoisting of materials in adjacent portions of a multiple well is permitted only under direct supervision of the lift supervisor.